goldboy225/PhD-Journey/Literatures Daily.md

 - Future directions: we can also focus on identifying **the type of attack**.
 In addition to the XGBoost algorithm, **metaheuristic algorithms** can also be used to reduce more efficient features. **Deep learning algorithms** can also be used for classification.
 - My comments: relatively simple method without enough explanation, but can be a way to start experiment.

+## 2023-02-26
+[Hybrid Intrusion Detection System Based on Combination of Random Forest and Autoencoder](https://www.mdpi.com/2073-8994/15/3/568) by Chao Wang et al., 2023, symmetry, MDPI
+- Problem: difficult to deal with unknown attacks, high false positive rate
+- Keyword: intrusion detection; random forest; autoencoder; hybrid model; unknown attack
+- Idea: As different models learn data characteristics from different perspectives, in this work we propose a hybrid IDS which leverages both random forest (RF) and autoencoder (AE).
+- Methodology: The hybrid model operates in two steps.
+In particular, in the first step, we utilize the probability output of the RF classifier to determine whether a sample belongs to attack.
+The unknown attacks can be identified with the assistance of the probability output.
+In the second step, an additional AE is coupled to reduce the false positive rate.
+To simulate an unknown attack in experiments, we explicitly remove some samples belonging to one attack class from the training set.
+- Datasets: IDS2018, BOT-IOT
+- Classification: binary classification
+- Metrics: accuracy, precision, recall, f1-score, and FAR
+- Results: The experimental results prove that the combina- tion method boosts the detection rate and reduces the FPR in comparison to the single detection methods.
+- Future directions: Only one type of attack was set as the unknown during the experiments; it is important to set **more than one type of attack** as the unknown to test the model.
+We plan to expand the method into a **multi-class approach** to provide more diagnostic information for security operators in the future.
+- My comments: an approach on handling unknown attack, and reducing false positive rate.